compose-spec/compose-spec/spec.md

 ### secrets

 `secrets` grants access to sensitive data defined by [secrets](secrets) on a per-service basis.
-Two different syntax variants are supported.
+Two different syntax variants are supported: the short syntax and the long syntax.

-Compose implementation MUST report error if secret doesn't exist on platform or isn't defined in the [`secrets`](#secrets-top-level-element) section of this Compose file.
+Compose implementations MUST report an error if the secret doesn't exist on the platform or isn't defined in the [`secrets`](#secrets-top-level-element) section of this Compose file.

 #### Short syntax

 The short syntax variant only specifies the secret name.
-This grants the container access to the secret and mounts it at `/run/secrets/<secret_name>` within the container.
+This grants the container access to the secret and mounts it as read-only to `/run/secrets/<secret_name>` within the container.
 The source name and destination mountpoint are both set to the secret name.